chef/chef-workstation/docs-chef-io/content/workstation/foodcritic.md

 ## Run Foodcritic

-Foodcritic is run from the command line, typically against a single cookbook and all of the Ruby files contained within it:
+Foodcritic is run from the command line, typically against a single cookbook and the Ruby files contained within it:

 ``` bash
 foodcritic /path/to/cookbook